icpc/ccs-specs/Contest_API.md

     (type **`integer`** in the specification) are JSON numbers that are restricted to be integer.
 They should be represented in standard integer representation `(-)?[0-9]+`.
-  - Floating point numbers
-    (type **`float`** in the specification) are arbitrary JSON numbers that are expected to take non-integer values.
-It is recommended to use a decimal representation.
   - Absolute timestamps
     (type **`TIME`** in the specification) are strings containing human-readable timestamps, given in